 No building base, temporary frames or traditional ribs are necessary as the hull is reinforced with interior compartments held in place and made watertight with epoxy fillets.
 The large front and rear compartments provide seating, dry storage and bracing while standing, plus the safety factor of sealed emergency flotation.

 The sheer is stiffened with a laminated gunnel structure, which absorbs the stresses of hard rowing, and multiple oarlock pin locations can be installed as needed.
 Drifting downstream, the boat can be rowed facing forward or aft for conventional rowing by simply turning around on the console seat.

 Epoxy glued butt-blocks reinforce seams and effectively strengthen the hull in critical areas.
 The bottom is coated with a slippery epoxy/graphite coating allowing the lightweight hull to be dragged over gravel and launch ramps.

-Detailed, illustrated, step-by-step building plans that discuss options and material sources are available for $33.
-Pre-cut kits are also available.
+Detailed, illustrated, step-by-step building plans that discuss options and material sources are available, as well as pre-cut kits Maxi-Mac kits.

 Paul Butler Projects

 PO Box 1917

 Paul Butler is a renowned boat builder, designer, and author, familiar to readers of Small Boat Journal, WoodenBoat, Sail, Outdoor Life, and other publications.